 - Contractor must deliver quality behavioral health care that enables Covered California Enrollees to maintain, improve, or manage their behavioral health.
-This includes ensuring quality behavioral health care in each of the following areas: - a) Clinical quality of behavioral health care; - b) Access to behavioral health care providers and services; - c) Continuity and care coordination across physical health care and behavioral health care settings, including in-person and telehealth, as well as coordination between levels of care and transitions in care to establish stable provider-patient relationships; and - d) Overall Covered California Enrollee experience with behavioral health services. - 2) Contractor shall be accountable for all access, quality improvement, and health equity functions for behavioral health services, including responsibilities that are delegated to behavioral health Subcontractors and any Downstream Entities.
-Contractor shall specify the following requirements in its behavioral health Subcontractor agreements and Downstream Entity agreements, as applicable: - a) Access, quality improvement, and health equity responsibilities for behavioral health services and specific subcontracted functions and activities of behavioral health Subcontractor and Downstream Entity; - b) Schedule for Contractor's ongoing oversight, monitoring, and evaluation of behavioral health Subcontractor and Downstream Entity; and - Actions and remedies if behavioral health Subcontractor's and Downstream Entity's obligations are not satisfactorily performed. - 3) Contractor shall maintain oversight procedures for behavioral health services to ensure behavioral health Subcontractor's and Downstream Entity's compliance with all access, quality improvement, and health equity delegated activities that: - a) Evaluate behavioral health Subcontractor's and Downstream Entity's ability to provide behavioral health services, including an initial determination that the behavioral health Subcontractor and Downstream
+This includes ensuring quality behavioral health care in each of the following areas: - a) Clinical quality of behavioral health care; - b) Access to behavioral health care providers and services; - c) Continuity and care coordination across physical health care and behavioral health care settings, including in-person and telehealthvirtual health, as well as coordination between levels of care and transitions in care to establish stable provider-patient relationships; and - d) Overall Covered California Enrollee experience with behavioral health services. - 2) Contractor shall be accountable for all access, quality improvement, and health equity functions for behavioral health services, including responsibilities that are delegated to behavioral health Subcontractors and any Downstream Entities.
+Contractor shall specify the following requirements in its behavioral health Subcontractor agreements and Downstream Entitydelegated entity agreements, as applicable:

-- Entity have the administrative capacity, experience, and budgetary resources to fulfill their contractual obligations; - b) Ensure behavioral health Subcontractor and Downstream Entity meet access, quality improvement, and health equity standards; and - c) Include continuous monitoring, evaluation, and approval of its delegated functions to the behavioral health Subcontractor and Downstream Entity.
+- a) Access, quality improvement, and health equity responsibilities for behavioral health services and specific subcontracted functions and activities of behavioral health Subcontractor and Downstream Entitydelegated entities; - b) Schedule for Contractor's ongoing oversight, monitoring, and evaluation of behavioral health Subcontractordelegated entities; and Downstream Entity; and - c) Actions and remedies if behavioral health Subcontractor's and Downstream Entity's delegated entity's obligations are not satisfactorily performed. - Contractor shall maintain oversight procedures for behavioral health services to ensure behavioral health Subcontractor's and Downstream Entity's complianceits delegated entities compliancy with all access, quality improvement, and health equity delegated activities that: - a) Evaluate behavioral health Subcontractor's and Downstream Entity'sa delegated entity's ability to provide behavioral health services, including an initial determination that thea behavioral health Subcontractor and Downstream Entity havehas the administrative capacity, experience, and budgetary resources to fulfill their contractual obligations; - b) Ensure behavioral health Subcontractor and Downstream EntityEnsure delegated entities meet access, quality improvement, and health equity standards; and - c) Include continuous monitoring, evaluation, and approval of its delegated functions to the behavioral health Subcontractor and Downstream Entitydelegated entity.

-2.05.3 Delegation Reporting
+2.04.32.05.3 Delegation Reporting